jfspps/CloudRead/README.md

 ## Docker file

 A docker image can be built by following the instructions provided [here](./docker/README.md) using the [Dockerfile](./docker/Dockerfile) provided.

+A Docker image of CloudRead can be pulled from the project's [Docker Hub](https://hub.docker.com/r/jfspps/cloud-read-docker).